stax-dev/core/README.md

 **Hi there! 👋 This is something new.
 Let's have a look, shall we?**

-This is the `stax-dev` mono-repo.
+This is the `stax-dev/core` mono-repo.
 It contains all the Stax codebases, including the Stax CLI, Stax API, Stax SDS Frontend, and Stax SDS Backend.
 It also contains the Stax documentation, and the Stax website.

 ## What is Stax?